What Every Diaper Bag Needs to Have

 So you’ve got your routine in place and you’re pretty confident about seeing to your baby’s needs at home.
 Taking the show on the road is an entirely new challenge though.
 Every baby has different needs and habits so you’ll need to work out what works best for yours but use our guide as a start to ensure you’re ready for anything your baby might throw at you.

-Helpful hint: Put your wallet, keys, phone, sunglasses and other small items into a small pouch, so you’re not rummaging through your diaper bag all the time to find them.
+Put your wallet, keys, phone, sunglasses and other small items into a small pouch, so you’re not rummaging through your diaper bag all the time to find them.

-Essentials for a short trip
+Diaper bag essentials for a short trip

 The barest minimum if you’re only planning to be out for a short time.
 These are also the items that should always be in your diaper bag.
 You can add other items to these depending on where you’re going and how long you plan to be out.